lindnjoe/klipper_openams/README.md

 ```bash
 ./install-afc.sh -b multi_extruder
 ```
+I highly recommend reading over the Armored Turtle setup documentation.
+Most of it will apply directly to setting up your config files, but some of the info there is specific to the box turtle and wont apply.
+It should hopefully be obvious the things that won't apply to AMS.
+If not sure just ask or leave default setting in place. https://www.armoredturtle.xyz/docs/boxturtle/initial_startup/01-overview.html
+AFC system macros will apply to AMS lanes if/when enabled in AFC.cfg.

 The installer does not yet list an OpenAMS-specific unit type; when prompted, choose the Box Turtle option and accept the default settings.
 Once the installation completes, delete the generated `AFC_Turtle_1.cfg` file from the `printer_data/config/AFC/` directory to avoid conflicts with the OpenAMS configuration.